Elu007/TextUtils/README.md

 Contributions are always welcome!

-If you want to contribute to this project with some additional and awesome features, raise a issue and create pull request, and you pull request will accept after validation.
+If you want to contribute to this project with some additional and awesome features, raise an issue and create a pull request, and your pull request will accept after validation.

 ## 🚀 About Me
-Click here to check about me https://github.com/Elu007
+Click here to check out about me https://github.com/Elu007

 ## 🔗 Links